The circuit board has been signed by Steve Wozniak.

 This board was from a batch of 25 which were never sold and in a stack of boxes on Steve Jobs’ desk.
 Steve allowed employees to take them as the company had stopped selling Apple 1s in favor of Apple IIs.
 Elmer Baum (Apple Employee #34 and financier of the 1st run of Apple 1s) took 2 boards.
 My father, an engineer in Silicon Valley, was given one of these boards and kept it for many years.

 White ceramic CPU MCS 6502 Motorola (date code 11/77), plastic PIA Rockwell.
 8 KB DRAM.
 3 big blue capacitors, 4 yellow capacitors.
 Because it was handed-over as an unpopulated board, it looks like, most chips are from later period.

-No Apple Cassette Interface.
+No Apple Cassette Interface - just the modern Apple CFF1A card from the 2000's.
 Triad transformers from 1975.
 Additional power cable added to the mainboard.
 Original box.

 Working.
 The circuit board has been signed by Steve Wozniak.